The State of Finance: Global Financial Trends For 2021

-After a global pandemic, it’s not surprising that government debt is growing on a global scale.
+After a global pandemic, it’s not surprising that government debt is growing globally.
 So, what can we expect from the year ahead?

 In an interview by Jeffrey Caso from McKinsey, Professor Edward I. Altman said: “For companies that cannot buy back debt because they don’t have the cash, or those unable to issue new equity at attractive prices because their performance has been poor—these are the companies that I believe are going to default in increasing numbers in 2021”.

-The pandemic has accelerated the levels of general government debt that many countries were facing even pre-2020.
-The graph below compares the debt levels of selected countries from 2018-2020, as a percentage of GDP.
+The pandemic has accelerated the general government debt levels that many countries faced even pre-2020.
+The graph below compares the debt levels of selected countries from 2018-2020 as a percentage of GDP.

 Levels in certain countries, such as Japan and Italy, were already high before the pandemic hit and have continued to grow.
-Whereas other countries, such as the United States, saw a sharp increase in 2020.
+Other countries, such as the United States, saw a sharp increase in 2020.

 General government debt percent of GDP

 To keep up with these worrying levels of debt, some of the world’s central banks have been printing money at a potentially alarming rate.

 The Federal Reserve and the European Central Bank printed around three trillion dollars between 2018-2020, showing a significant rise for each of the five banks.

 We’ve looked at what the experts think and put together three possible scenarios for the remainder of 2021.